Kabocha Squash Soup | 3 Ways

-Once the squash are roasted, remove from oven and let rest until cool to the touch.
+Once the squash is roasted, remove it from the oven and let rest until cool to the touch.

-Using your spoon again, remove the roasted onion and garlic and place into a large stock pot.
+Using your spoon again, remove the roasted onion and garlic and place them into a large stockpot.
 Run your spoon in-between the green skin and orange flesh and remove the “meat”.
 Do not worry too much about the skin, it is edible.
 It may slightly change the taste if you get too much of it in your soup so for this application try to remove as much of it as possible.
-Once the flesh is removed place that into the stock pot as well.
+Once the flesh is removed place that into the stockpot as well.